Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 #### Taproot (2021)

-The **Taproot upgrade** significantly improved privacy, efficiency, and smart contract capabilities by combining two key technologies.
-Taproot locked in June 2021 and activated at **block 709,632** on **November 14, 2021 (05:15 UTC)**. **Schnorr Signatures** enable key and signature aggregation through schemes like MuSig2, allowing complex multi-party transactions to appear as single signatures on-chain. **Merkleized Abstract Syntax Trees (MAST)** structure complex spending conditions efficiently, where only the condition that's met needs to be revealed.
+The **Taproot upgrade** significantly improved programmability and confidentiality.
+Taproot locked in June 2021 and activated in November 2021. **Schnorr Signatures** enable key and signature aggregation through schemes like MuSig2, allowing complex multi-party transactions to appear as single signatures on-chain. **Merkleized Abstract Syntax Trees (MAST)** structure complex spending conditions efficiently, where only the condition that's met needs to be revealed.

 Together, these features provide major benefits: complex transactions become indistinguishable from simple payments for key-path spends, delivering significant privacy and scalability improvements.
 When script-path spends are used, only the revealed branch is disclosed, maintaining privacy for unused conditions.

-### Network Standards and Features

-#### Child-Pays-for-Parent (CPFP)
-Create a new child transaction that spends an output from the stuck parent with a high fee rate, so miners include the package (parent + child) because the combined/ancestor feerate is attractive.
-Use CPFP when you can’t (or don’t want to) replace the parent but control one of its outputs (sender’s change or the recipient’s output).

-#### Replace-by-Fee (RBF)
-Sender rebroadcasts a higher-fee replacement of an unconfirmed transaction.
-Opt-in RBF is defined by BIP-125 (wallets signal replaceability); as of **Bitcoin Core v29**, **full-RBF is the default relay policy** in Core (the `mempoolfullrbf` option was removed).
-Use RBF when you control the original tx and it can be replaced.

-RBF is a sender-driven replacement while CPFP is a child-driven package mining.
-Either party with a spendable output can do CPFP.
-They’re compatible and can be used together if needed.

-#### OP_RETURN Data Embedding
-The **OP_RETURN opcode** allows embedding small amounts of arbitrary data in transactions.
-The OP_RETURN relay cap (historically ~80 bytes) is slated to be removed **by default in Bitcoin Core v30** (policy, not consensus), effectively permitting much larger OP_RETURN data subject to transaction size/weight limits; operators can still run stricter policies.

 ### Address Types and Formats